adriangb/di/docs/sharing.md

 ## How sharing works

 Dependencies are usually identified by their callable provider (see [dependants] for ways in which you can change this).
-This could be the constructor for a type or an arbitrary callable encapsulated using `Depends(...)`.
+This could be the constructor for a type or an arbitrary callable encapsulated using `Dependant(...)`.
 By default, dependencies are shared, but this behavior can be changed on a per-dependency basis using the `share=False` parameter.

 ```Python hl_lines="7-9"